purchasing-power-parity/purchasing-power-parity/README.md

 ## Limitations

 * runs only in the browser
-* so far, only takes USD as baseline
+* takes only USD as baseline

 ## Who uses PPP?

-Public statement that you or your company is using PPP to make their products affordable to everyone around the world:
+This node package was inspired by [Wesbos](https://twitter.com/wesbos) who sells his courses with PPP.
+There are other people which make their products affordable to everyone around the world by using PPP.
+You can add your project/company/product/service/... to the list when you are using this package:

 * [Road to React](https://roadtoreact.com/)
+* ...

 ## Contribution